 He’s not an ungrateful person.
 But the thought and effort that went into the gift and the gesture of physically providing something to say thank you was lost on him.
 It didn’t communicate what it was intended to communicate.
 And unfortunately, when we use cookie-cutter formulas to show appreciation, some people are going to feel unvalued every time.

-Like me, my friend feels more valued through words of affirmation—a note or personal conversation would’ve meant more to him than that gift ever could.
-My local Young Life area doesn’t by any means limit the way they thank volunteers to these gifts (they send cards and seize every opportunity to thank volunteers throughout the year in one-on-one and group meetings) but to my friend, the build-up made the gift seem like it was supposed to be the pinnacle of thankfulness, and it fell short.
+Like me, my friend feels more valued through words of affirmation—a note or personal conversation would’ve meant more to him than a gift ever could.
+My local Young Life area doesn’t by any means limit the way they thank volunteers to gifts.
+(They send cards and seize every opportunity to thank volunteers throughout the year in one-on-one and group meetings.)
+But to my friend, the build-up made the gift seem like it was supposed to be the pinnacle of thankfulness, and it fell short.

 Making large groups of people feel appreciated is too complicated to try just one thing.